robcarver17/pysystemtrade/docs/data.md

 ['EDOLLAR', 'CAC', 'KR3', 'SMI', 'V2X', 'JPY', ....]
 ```

 OK, why does it say `db_futures_adjusted_prices` here?
 It's because dataBlob knows we don't really care where our data is stored.
-It dynamically creates an instance of any valid data storage class that is passed to it, renaming it by replacing the source with `db` (or `broker` if it's an interface to the broker), stripping off the 'Data' at the end, and replacing the CamelCase in the middle with `_` seperated strings (since this is an instance now not a class).
+It dynamically creates an instance of any valid data storage class that is passed to it, renaming it by replacing the source with `db` (or `broker` if it's an interface to the broker), stripping off the 'Data' at the end, and replacing the CamelCase in the middle with `_` separated strings (since this is an instance now not a class).

 (In fact a further layer of abstraction is achieved by the use of interface objects in backtesting or production, so you'd not normally write code that directly accessed the method of a data object, even one that is renamed.
 These interfaces all have data blobs as attributes.
 More on these below.)